mnielsen/notes-on-writing/notes_on_writing.md

   theory of that psychology, the better our writing.

 **Writing the truth:** It's hard to write the truth.
-When I say this it sounds like a confession of sin.
-It sounds like I'm saying that I lie a lot, or that I'm accusing other writers of lying.
+When I say this it sounds like I'm saying that I lie a lot, or I'm accusing other writers of lying.
 But that's not what I mean.
-It's that if what you're writing has any novelty, then your early drafts will likely be, at best, a rough approximation to the truth.
+If what you're writing has any novelty, then your early drafts will likely be, at best, rough approximations to the truth.
 Those drafts will contain many sentences and paragraphs which are the written equivalent of those conversational fumbles where we finally burst out with "You know what I mean".
- Unfortunately, when writing it's easy not to notice when we make such fumbles, and to settle for writing which only approximates the truth.
- The only solution I know to this problem is to revise sentences over and over, asking again and again if we can make our sentences _sharper_, and if we really _believe_ those sentences.
+Unfortunately, when writing it's easy not to notice when we make such fumbles, and to settle for writing which approximates the truth poorly.
+The only solution I know to this problem is to revise over and over, asking repeatedly of each sentence whether it can be _sharper_, and if we really, truly, _believe_ that sentence.

 **Beware the writing of words that you wouldn't use while speaking:**
 This isn't always a mistake, but it must be done consciously, and for the right reasons.
 A common reason writers do this is to appear